$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Results

 \subsection{Neutron Diffraction}

-We carried out single-crystal neutron diffraction experiments to investigate the magnetic order realized across the entire phase diagram in $\mathbf{H \parallel c}$ orientation, the results of which are summarized in Fig.~\ref{fig:Diffraction}.
+We carried out single-crystal neutron diffraction experiments to investigate the magnetic order realized across the entire phase diagram in $\mathbf{H \parallel c}$ orientation, the results of which are summarized in Fig.~\ref{fig:Diffraction} and Fig.~\ref{fig:DiffInt}.
 As above, we start from the simplest phase, the collinear magnetization plateau.
-At $\mu_0 H = 1.5$~T we observe sharp magnetic Bragg peaks with a power-law onset of the order parameter below $\sim 0.29$~K [see Fig.\ref{fig:Diffraction}(m)], broadly consistent with the $2\beta \approx 0.7$ exponent expected for 3D XY universality.
+At $\mu_0 H = 1.5$~T we observe sharp magnetic Bragg peaks with a power-law onset of the order parameter below $T_{\rm N} \sim 0.29$~K [see Fig.\ref{fig:DiffInt}(a)].
+This is broadly consistent with the $2\beta \approx 0.7$ exponent expected for 3D XY universality - same class as the three-state Potts model in three dimensions, governing collinear $\uparrow \uparrow \downarrow$ order with a spontaneous choice of the "$\downarrow$"-sublattice \cite{pelissettoCriticalPhenomena2002}.
 The propagation vector is $\mathbf{q} = (1/3,1/3,1/2)$, pointing to an antiferromagnetic nearest neighbor inter-plane coupling $J_c > 0$ [Fig.\ref{fig:Diffraction}(c)].
 Additional reflections are visible in the $l = 0$ plane, corresponding to the second harmonic $2\mathbf{q} \equiv (1/3,1/3,0)$ [Fig.\ref{fig:Diffraction}(h)].
-Due to the non-bipartite nature of the three-sublattice order on the triangular lattice, $J_c$ is frustrated by the field, which prefers to cant {\it all} layers towards $\mathbf{H \parallel c}$.
-We're left with a mixed FM-AFM inter-layer stacking involving the tree Fourier components $\mathbf{q}$, $2\mathbf{q}$ and $\mathbf{k} = 0$ (i.e. the uniform magnetization), all of which are necessary to construct a semi-classical equal moment structure.
+Due to the non-bipartite three-sublattice order in each triangular layer, the inter-plane coupling is frustrated by the field.
+The Zeeman term prefers to cant {\it all} layers uniformly towards $\mathbf{H \parallel c}$, leaving one in every three $J_c$-bonds unsatisfied.
+Our magnetization plateau comprises alternating layers of "$\uparrow \uparrow \downarrow$" and "$\uparrow \downarrow \uparrow$" order [see Fig.~\ref{fig:MagStr} and discussion in Sec.~\ref{sec:disc}].
+This results in a mixed FM-AFM inter-layer stacking involving three Fourier components $\mathbf{k} = \mathbf{q}$, $\mathbf{k} = 2\mathbf{q}$ and $\mathbf{k} = 0$ (i.e. the uniform magnetization), all of which are necessary to construct a semi-classical equal moment structure.